Customer satisfaction results

 Then send it out as a survey.
-I would recommend that you don’t have more than 10 attributes and only add one other question to your survey — this one:
+I would recommend that you don’t have more than 10 attributes and only add one other question to your survey:

 “What is the one thing (COMPANY) can do to improve your experience with us?”

 Keep it an open-ended question and see what happens.
-It will help you create a wonderful foundation for your business and quality system
+It will help you create a wonderful foundation for your business and quality system.

 2. Measure your marketing effectiveness with customer satisfaction surveys

-The Gallup Organization has a tried-and-true methodology which they call Customer Engagement.
-The Gallup Customer Engagement survey consists of 11 questions that measure your customers’ Loyalty and Emotional Attachment to your brand or organization.
+The Gallup Organization has a tried-and-true methodology, which they call Customer Engagement.
+The Gallup Customer Engagement survey consists of 11 questions that measure your customers’ Loyalty and Emotional Attachment to your brand.

 Here are the 11 Questions Outlined by the Gallup Customer Engagement Survey

-- Overall, how satisfied are you with [Brand]?
+- Overall, how satisfied are you with the [Brand]?

-- How likely are you to continue to choose/repurchase/repeat (if needed) [Brand]?
+- How likely are you to continue to choose/repurchase/repeat (if needed)?

 - How likely are you to recommend [Brand] to a friend/associate?